Lim Koon Teck: Civil career

 Lim sat for and passed in Malay in August 1936, and was appointed Registrar of the Straits Settlements High Court in January 1937.
 He was then made Deputy Public Trustee, Singapore in the middle of 1937, and was then transferred to Penang to serve as Second Magistrate there.
-By January 1939 he had been moved down to Third Magistrate.
+By January 1939 he was moved down to Third Magistrate.

-In May 1940, Lim was transferred from his position as Third Police Magistrate in Penang to Malacca to act as District Judge and Registrar, Supreme Court, but this was temporary.
+In May 1940, Lim was transferred from his position as Third Police Magistrate in Penang to Malacca to act as District Judge and Registrar, Supreme Court.
 Lim's accommodation at Malacca is a large bungalow house at 1 Pringgit Hill, was just below the house of the Resident.
 The houses of all other civil servants were situated below Lim's and they were not happy with that.
-Subsequently, Lim was transferred back to Penang.

-Once more he was Third Police Magistrate at Penang.
-In October 1940 he was appointed Magistrate at Penang.
+In July, it was announced that Lim that he would be transferred back to Penang.
+On 27 September, Lim resumed his duty as the Third Police Magistrate at Penang.
+In October, he was appointed Magistrate at Penang.

-In 1941, Lim was finally promoted to Colonial Legal Service.
+In 1941, Lim was promoted to Colonial Legal Service, the first Chinese in Malaya in the service.

 After World War II was over and the British returned to Penang, the local government was reformed with the previous administration except for Lim.
 After reestablishment of the local government, the British Military Police took Lim away for investigations relating to collaboration with the Japanese.
 He was freed after about five hours in solitary confinement in an area usually reserved for condemned prisoners awaiting hanging.
 His wife, Betty, had called up a Judge, who in turn called the Chiefs of the Military Police and the British Military Administration.
 Lim put his case for wrongful imprisonment before a Judge who cleared him of all suspicion and praised him for having saved the lives of British soldiers.